drPod/Detecting-Malicious-Commits/README.md

-`nvd-collector.py`: Outputs JSON files with vulnerability "metadata" from the NVD database `github-data-collector.py`: Collects additional data from GitHub API
+`nvd-collector.py`: Outputs JSON files with vulnerability "metadata" from the NVD database `github-data-collector.py`: Collects additional data from GitHub API `data_validator.py`: Finding the percentage of fields missing from the dataset in each CVE `data_enhancer.py`: Looks for the missing fields and adds them to the dataset

 ## Project Plan